haiderriazkhan/CANDLE-J/README.md

 - In a Linux machine, use the version of ImageJ that appears with the default Linux executable icon. <img src="Images/LinuxLogo.png" width="24" height="24" /> Using the wrong version causes an additional statement to appear in the ImageJ log window, `Error: Could not load pre-computed correspondence table`.

+- There is no version for Windows as of yet.
+The Github repo will be updated as soon as one is available.

 ### Usage
 1- Open ImageJ